ChansooKim316/node_server/README.md

 5. ```pm2-dev index.js```

 ### How to test out
-1. Get files from the server (image, text)
+1. Get files from the server (example text file)
     - type ```host1.localhost/files/localfile.txt ``` on a browsesr

 2. Caching